top of page

 Telling fit testing providers they can’t use “fit test” in their business name is akin to telling plumbers they can’t use the word “plumbing.”
 It’s absurd.

-If you're still with me, you can see there are many moving parts in this fiasco.
-Now back to me being deemed unethical by RESP-FIT and the AIOH Ethics Committee.
+If you’re still with me, you can see this saga has layers.
+Now, back to RESP-FIT and AIOH labelling me “unethical.”

-• The letter calling me unethical was "retracted";
+• The letter labelling me “unethical” was formally retracted.

-In my opinion, if RESP-FIT/AIOH admitted their actions were based on unverified claims from someone with a documented history of dishonesty, it would expose them to scrutiny they’re clearly trying to avoid.
+Disappointing, but not surprising.
+Admitting they acted on unverified claims from someone with a history of dishonesty would expose RESP-FIT and AIOH to the scrutiny they’re desperate to avoid.

 Bob McGiggity and Fake Emails